lsgd/Whatsapp_speech_to_text/README.md

 ### Configuration
 - To chose the model you want to use edit the variable called **MODEL_VERSION** under **x-shared-variables** inside the file docker-compose.yml.
 Default model: **tiny**
+  - Possible model values: `tiny`, `base`, `small`, `medium`, `large`.
+Check https://github.com/openai/whisper for the latest list.
+- In order to use the automatic transcription mode, you need to pass the environment variable `AUTOMATIC_TRANSCRIPTION` with value `true` to your docker container.
 - To configure the path and the api address edit the environment variables inside the ```docker-compose.yml``` file.
 The default values are:
   - HOST_ADDRESS=whisper_api
   - CHROME_DATA_PATH="/app/data/"